Picnic-Lisp/picnic/README.md

 A lightweight and concurrent Lisp-dialect with a Golang back-end.
 Inspired mainly by Emacs-Lisp and Open Dylan (of course also Golang).

-Submission project for a talk at the International Lisp Conference.
+Submission project for a talk at the International Lisp Symposium.

 ### Motivation